sunday-mamuyowi-onojaife/track_habit/README.md

 This command starts the app and all functionality can be used.

 Note:
-The database need to be set up first before the app is started from the command line.
+The database need to be set up first before the app is started from the command line or command prompt.